tasmota/docs/docs/Home-Assistant.md

 ### Enabling

-For a Tasmota device to be automatically discovered by Home Assistant you need to enable MQTT discovery with command:
+For a Tasmota device to be automatically discovered by Home Assistant you need to enable MQTT autodiscovery for each device with command:

 ```console
 SetOption19 1
 ```

 !!! failure "Discovery is not built in to tasmota-lite.bin.
-Use the full version (tasmota.bin) for discovery."
+Use the full version (tasmota.bin) or other binaries that support discovery."

 After the automatic discovery feature is enabled a retained MQTT message starting with topic "homeassistant/" is sent to the broker.
-That message contains your device configuration which will be picked up and used by Home Assistant to automatically add your device.
+That message contains your device configuration which will be picked up and used by Home Assistant to automatically add your device to MQTT integrations.

-Tasmota uses [`DeviceName`](Commands.md#devicename) to identify the device in Home Assistant MQTT integration and [`Friendlyname<x>`](Commands.md#friendlyname) to identify power outputs (switch or light entities in HA).
+Tasmota uses [`DeviceName`](Commands.md#devicename) to identify the device in Home Assistant MQTT integration and [`FriendlyName<x>`](Commands.md#friendlyname) to identify power outputs (switch or light entities in HA).

 !!! note "When changing some settings you might need a reboot or use `SetOption19 1` again to see the new changes under Home Assistant."